techmoves/hellow-microverse2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Hat tip to anyone whose code was used
-- Inspiration
+- Microverse
-- etc
+- my Coding patners

 <p align="right">(<a href="#readme-top">back to top</a>)</p>